Ahmed-yasser-66/Sushi-Store__landing-page/README.md

 ## New things I learnt in this tutorial ☺:

-  1. BEM methodology <br/>
+  1.BEM methodology <br/>
-  2 .
-Seeting up a project using vite <br/>
+  2.Seeting up a project using vite <br/>
-  3. Making a good project structure <br/>
+  3.Making a good project structure <br/>